TudorG03/TudorG03/README.md

-##My name is Tudor Gheorghiu, and I'm here to share my passion for writing code and solving problems in the digital realm.
+**My name is ✨Tudor Gheorghiu✨, and I'm here to share my passion for writing code and solving problems in the digital realm.**

 🛠️ Technical Stack